 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Farm vehicles are used to farm fields [X] Button 2: Fertilisers are used to help grow cow feed Button 3: The cows are transported to the slaughter house
+Button 1: Vehicles are used on the farm.
+[X] Button 2: Fertilisers are used to help grow cow feed.
+Button 3: Cows are transported to the slaughter house.

 Slide 4